alantech/alan/src/std/README.md

 ## Development

-In order to have any change from this repo available locally remember to execute `make clean` before building.
+In order to have any change from this directory available locally you must rebuild the `alan` executable as these files are hardwired into the binary.

 ## License